A genus of fishes comprising the "hairtails".

 Hairtails are a species of marine fishes of the genus Trichiurus; especially, Trichiurus Lepterus of Europe and America.
 They are long and like a band, with a slender, pointed tail.

 A feeling or sensation of having one's hair touched or of having a hair in the mouth or in an eye: Helen experienced trichoaesthesia when she felt a hair in her mouth.

 A lack of sensation when the hair is stimulated, touched, or moved: Because of her trichoanesthesia, Irene was not aware of what the hairdresser was doing unless she could watch in a mirror.

 1. A group of bacteria including those forms which possess flagella.

 2. The filamentous or threadlike bacteria.

-1. A compact mass of hair that forms in the alimentary canal (especially in the stomach of animals as a result of licking fur); cats are one example.
+A compact mass of hair that forms in the alimentary canal (especially in the stomach of animals as a result of licking fur), notably of cats: A trichobezoar

-2. A concretion within the stomach or intestines formed of hairs; "hairball" or "hair ball".
+is a concretion within the stomach or intestines formed of hairs, also known as a "hairball" or "hair ball".

 A bezoar is a ball of swallowed foreign material (usually hair or fiber) that collects in the stomach and fails to pass through the intestines.